nicheinc/postgres-import-wizard/README.md

 ### CSV, Public Schema <a name="csvpublic"></a>

-Importing the example csv data set provided under `examples` can be done by executing
+Importing the example CSV data set provided under `examples/` can be done by executing

 ```sh